Xinglab/rmats2sashimiplot/README.md

 SAM Files:
   Mapping results for sample_1 & sample_2 in SAM format.
 Replicates must be in a comma separated list.
+A path to a file containing the comma separated list can also be given.
 (Only if using SAM)

   --s1 S1               sample_1 sam files: s1_rep1.sam[,s1_rep2.sam]
   --s2 S2               sample_2 sam files: s2_rep1.sam[,s2_rep2.sam]

 BAM Files:
   Mapping results for sample_1 & sample_2 in BAM format.
 Replicates must be in a comma separated list.
+A path to a file containing the comma separated list can also be given.
 (Only if using BAM)

   --b1 B1               sample_1 bam files: s1_rep1.bam[,s1_rep2.bam]
   --b2 B2               sample_2 bam files: s2_rep1.bam[,s2_rep2.bam]